HartiganHM/barbershop-challenge/README.md

 React, Redux, Router, Sass, Enzyme, Jest

 ### Prerequisites
 This application requires access to the Unsplash API.
-In order to gain acces, you will have to have to (sign-up for an account here)[https://unsplash.com/developers].
-Step-by-step instructions for how to use the Unsplash API in JavaScript around found in the (`unsplash-js` GitHub repository)[https://github.com/unsplash/unsplash-js].
+In order to gain acces, you will have to have to [sign-up for an account here](https://unsplash.com/developers).
+Step-by-step instructions for how to use the Unsplash API in JavaScript around found in the [`unsplash-js` GitHub repository](https://github.com/unsplash/unsplash-js).

 Once logged in, start a 'New Application' which will give you a set of credentials to access the API from the application.
 From your terminal, execute the following: